Home » By Course » Desserts » The Perfect Flaky Oil Pie Crust

 Substitutions

-• Flour: Use whole wheat flour for a nuttier flavor or a 1:1 gluten-free flour blend if needed.
+• Flour: Use a 1:1 gluten-free flour blend if needed.

-• Vegetable oil: Melted coconut oil or avocado oil also work well.
+• Vegetable oil: Melted coconut oil or butter also work well.

 Expert Tips